DenialBagel/DenialBagel.github.io/content/blog/rainbowunicorn/rainbowunicorn.md

 Who said it has to be that way?

 Just like there are infinite decimal numbers between 0 and 1, there are infinite colors in the visible spectrum.
-The rainbow gradually shifts from green to blue, hitting every possible shade between.
+The rainbow gradually shifts from red to purple, hitting every possible shade between.

 At first, I felt melancholy thinking that one day she would realize unicorns aren't real, but then I reconsidered.
 Like the unicorns, magic exists within her.
 Just because I think unicorns aren't real doesn't mean they don't exist in her world.
 My thoughts don't matter, what matters is that unicorns are part of who she is.